Borghese-Gladiator/todo-django-app/README.md

 # Django Template Project
 This project is to test out my local Kubernetes setup and refresh some Django.

+# Setup
+## Caveats
+- on Windows, you can't run the production server `gunicorn` because it has Linux dependencies

 # Notes
 ## Scaffolding
 - initialize project with Poetry